aptech/docs/docs/CR-cdfMvn.rst

 ::

-    //Upper limits of integration
+    // Upper limits of integration
-    //x1 ≤ -1 and x2 ≤ -1.1
+    // x1 ≤ -1 and x2 ≤ -1.1
-    //x1 ≤  0 and x2 ≤ 0.1
+    // x1 ≤  0 and x2 ≤ 0.1
-    //x1 ≤ 1 and x2 ≤ 1.1
+    // x1 ≤ 1 and x2 ≤ 1.1
     ulim = {  -1   0    1,
             -1.1 0.1  1.1 };

-    //Correlation matrix
+    // Correlation matrix
     corr = {   1 0.31,
             0.31    1 };

-    //Calculate cumulative probability of
+    // Calculate cumulative probability of
-    //each pair of upper limits
+    // each pair of upper limits
     p = cdfmvn(ulim, corr);

 After the above code, p should equal: